hos-b/cpp-ref/README.md

   Derived(int b) : Base(b) {}
 }
 ```
+if the base only has a non-derfault constructor, the child **must** have a constructor that calls the base constructor.
 ### 4.5. virtual functions
 are made in the base class to be overridden in the derived class. they can still be called though. if a function is not defined as virtual and still overridden in the child class, a base class pointer that was initialized with the adress of a child object will always call the function in the base class (power of polymorphism goes to shit).